AGL Energy: Carbon emissions output

 AGL currently owns three coal-burning power stations which produce a majority of its power generation.

 The Australian Government Clean Energy Regulator publishes an annual list of the ten largest emitters of greenhouse gases.
 In the 2019-20 financial year, AGL came first place on the list, with reported emissions of 42.4 million tonnes, which is equivalent to nine million cars on the road.

 AGL is responsible for more than double the carbon emissions of Australia's second-biggest electricity generator, and more than BHP, Rio Tinto, Glencore, and Qantas combined.
 AGL's coal-burning power stations are responsible for eight per cent of Australia's total national emissions.

-Powering Australian Renewables
+Powering Australian Renewables and Tilt Renewables

 In February 2016, AGL announced the creation of the Powering Australian Renewables Fund.
-The Powering Australian Renewables Fund or PARF (now PowAR), owns and develops more than 1,000MW of large-scale renewable energy projects to support Australia's renewable energy capacity and transition to a low-carbon economy.
-Once fully invested, PARF expects to own approximately 10% of Australia's renewable energy capacity.
+The Powering Australian Renewables Fund or PARF (later PowAR), owned and develops more than 1,000MW of large-scale renewable energy projects to support Australia's renewable energy capacity and transition to a low-carbon economy.
+Once fully invested, PARF expected to own approximately 10% of Australia's renewable energy capacity.

 In June 2016, Queensland Investment Corporation and the Future Fund joined AGL as investors in Powering Australian Renewables.
+In 2021, PowAR took over and merged with Tilt Renewables.
+In November 2025, AGL sold 19.9% of its 20% stake in Tilt for A$750 million.